 It should be noted that altered fingerprints are different from fake fingerprints.
-The use of fake fingers-made of glue, latex, or silicone-is a well-publicized method to circumvent fingerprint systems.
+The use of fake fingers made of glue, latex or silicone - is a well publicized method to circumvent fingerprint systems.
 Altered fingerprints, however, are real fingers that are used to conceal one's identity in order to evade identification by a biometric system.
 While fake fingers are typically used by individuals to adopt another person's identity, altered fingers are used to mask one's own identity.
 In order to detect attacks based on fake fingers, many software [10] and hardware [11] solutions have been proposed.
 However, the problem of altered fingerprints has hitherto not been studied in the literature and there are no reported techniques to identify them.
-Furthermore, the lack of public databases comprised of altered fingerprint images has stymied research in this area.
+Furthermore, the lack of public databases comprising of altered fingerprint images has stymied research in this area.
 One of the goals of this paper is to highlight the importance of the problem, analyze altered fingerprints, and propose an automatic detection algorithm for them.

 The aforementioned problem involving altered fingerprints falls under a broader category of attacks known as biometric obfuscation.
 Obfuscation can be defined as a deliberate attempt by an individual to mask his identity from a biometric system by altering the biometric trait prior to its acquisition by the system.
-Examples include mutilating the ridges of one's fingerprint by using abrasive material, perturbing the texture of the iris by wearing theatrical lenses, or altering facial attributes such as nose and lips via surgical procedures.
-In this study, we will concern ourselves with the problem of fingerprint obfuscation for the following reasons: 1) Fingerprint-based biometric systems are much more widespread for largescale identification than any other biometric modality; 2) it is relatively easy to alter one's fingerprints using chemicals and abrasives compared to, say, one's iris or face, where a more elaborate surgical procedure may be
+Examples include mutilating the ridges of one's fingerprint by using abrasive material, perturbing the texture of the iris by wearing theatrical lenses or altering facial attributes such as nose and lips via surgical procedures.
+In this study, we will concern ourselves with the problem of fingerprint obfuscation for the following reasons: (i) fingerprint-based biomet-

-S. Yoon and A.K.
-Jain are with the Department of Computer Science and Engineering, Michigan State University, East Lansing, MI 48824.
-E-mail: {yoonsowo, jain}@cse.msu.edu.
+S. Yoon and A. K. Jain are with the Department of Computer Science and Engineering, Michigan State University, East Lansing, MI 48824.
+A. K. Jain is also affiliated with the Department of Brain and Cognitive Engineering, Korea University, Seoul, Korea.
+E-mail: {yoonsowo,jain}@cse.msu.edu.

-J. Feng is with the Department of Automation, Tsinghua University, Beijing 100084, China.
+J. Feng is with the Department of Automation, Tsinghua University, Beijing, China.
 E-mail: jfeng@tsinghua.edu.cn.